HVT11/html-css-training/README.md

 ##### Step one: **Clone the code folder from github to your device**
 - Choose a path to save that file -> At that path open the command window
-- Run command `git clone -b practice_one --single-branch https://github.com/HVT11/html-css-training.git`
+- Run command `git clone https://github.com/HVT11/html-css-training.git`
 ##### Step two: **Run project**
 - Change the path to the folder you just cloned to your computer
+> path: .../html-css-training.git/practice-one
 - Open the command window
 - Run command `npx parcel src/index.html`
 - Continue to press `y` to agree to install parcel on your device (If you already have parcel installed, skip this step)
 - Hold `ctrl` and `click` on the successfully created localhost link to view the website